 A power cycle will force your Mac to restart and solve issues related to a MacBook not starting up.
 The process mentioned below is for Macs that don’t have the newer M1 chip.
 If you have a newer MacBook, the process is slightly different.

-To perform a non-M1 MacBook Pro power cycle, all you need to do is hold down the power button for about 10 seconds.
+To perform a non-M1 MacBook Pro power cycle, you need to hold down the power button for about 10 seconds.
 You will hear some noises coming from inside the laptop as the cycle works.
 Your computer will restart, and this might fix the issue.